C-574/PhotonVM/docs/manual/language.md

 Every instruction **only** operates on the VM registers and has no stack like other languages, e.g. Java.
 Also an instruction can only take **one constant value** as a parameter per instruction, if any are supported for the specific instruction.

 Parameters can be of different types.
-The following list shows all parameters types that are supported by the language:
+The following list shows all parameter types that are supported by the language:

 - *Register*: Registers are addressed as **reg0 - reg5, tmp0 - tmp5** and special register **"local"**
 - *Constant value*: Scalar and constant values are represented as *#123*.
 They can range from **0** to **255** and can not be negative.